Good luck symbols have existed just about as long as mankind. Lucky symbols are common in every culture worldwide.

 The Turkish Evil Eye protection pendant is a common amulet used in many places.
 This Turkish blue eye symbol is ...

-Garden Gnomes - Symbolism and Meaning Garden gnomes are found in millions of gardens around the Western world.
-Most people ...
+Garden gnomes reside in millions of gardens around the Western world.
+Most people just keep them for decoration.
+They want ...

 Using a Chinese lucky character is a wonderful way of enhancing good feelings and luck into our lives.
 The Chinese ...